prioritizr/wdpar/README.md

 ##### *Ubuntu*

-A Chromium-based web browser to be installed (e.g., Google Chrome, Chromium, Brave).
+A Chromium-based web browser must to be installed (e.g., Google Chrome, Chromium, Brave).
 Also, the `gmp`, `mpfr`, and several spatial libraries need to be installed.
 For recent versions of Ubuntu (18.04 and later), these libraries are available through official repositories.
 They can be